Marjan Radeski

-Marjan Radeski (Марјан Радески; born 10 February 1995) is a Macedonian professional footballer who plays for FC Pyunik as a winger.
+Marjan Radeski (Марјан Радески; born 10 February 1995) is a Macedonian professional footballer who plays for Struga as a winger.

 Club career

 Radeski kicked off his career with FK 11 Oktomvri in 2011, before being transferred to FK Metalurg a season later.
 In 2013, he won the Young player of the season award.

 On 3 July 2022, Armenian Premier League club Pyunik announced the signing of Marjan Radeski.
 On 29 December 2022, Pyunik announced that Radeski had left the club.

 On 16 January 2023, Struga announced the signing of Radeski.

 International career

 On 18 June 2014, Radeski made his international debut against China where he was substituted in for Blaže Todorovski in the 73rd minute.
 On 29 May 2016, Radeski scored his first international goal against Azerbaijan in Austria.
 As of April 2020, he has earned a total of 16 caps, scoring 1 goal.